 This jibes with Trump’s strange live-in-the-moment, no-seeming-longterm-memory persona that we saw evidence of many times leading up to the election.
 There were many times you would think Trump legitimately did have no clue what stance or statement he’d taken/made in the past.
 My wife and I joked that he was like the main character in Memento; perhaps he awakens every morning with no memory, just has a bunch of talking points like “Build a wall” and “Lock her up” tattooed on his body.

-Personally, I think this no-memory thing is a symptom of being a narcissist or megalomaniac or whatever you want to call it; these people are so much in their own mind that they’re hardly mentally present.
+In my opinion, this no-memory thing is a symptom of being a narcissist or megalomaniac or whatever you want to call it; these people are so much in their own mind that they’re hardly mentally present.
 Trump reminds me of a hypnotherapist/NLP (NeuroLinguistic Programming) seminar guy who I worked for once for six months.
 This guy was a strange megalomaniac; he slept hardly at all and constantly was having all these outlandish, grandiose ideas that he never saw through anywhere near to completion.
 He also had very poor memory; it would often happen that he would discuss something multiple times with me or someone else and he would have no memory of it later.
-(He went one step further, justifying these defects as positive traits to himself and others.
+(This guy went one step further, framing these defects as positive traits.
 He told people that he had reached some sort of advanced, transcendent state and lived “in his unconscious mind,” being so in tune with his own psyche that he no longer really needed conscious thought and could operate instinctually.)

 I very much recommend the book Trumped!, especially to anyone with an interest in gambling, poker, or Atlantic City.
 Or if you’re just interested in the backstory of the new president of the United States, Donald Trump.
 It’s got so many interesting and well-described anecdotes that give good insight into the man.